How to volunteer in Munich as a non-German speaker

 Fortunately, at GoVolunteer we have compiled a wide selection of volunteering projects and opportunities located in Munich.
 So, whether you speak English, French, Arabic, Spanish, Persian or some beginner-level German, there will always be an option for you.
 Here are some of our top picks:

-If you’re still hungry after that then you can head over to Save Me München’s Culture Kitchen, and continue your culinary adventure with the tastes of Afghan, Syrian, Iraqi and Bavarian cuisine by helping out at their cooking events and courses, which are held at least twice a month.
+If you’re looking for a tasty experience you can head over to Save Me München’s Culture Kitchen.
+Here you can embark on your culinary adventure with the tastes of Afghan, Syrian, Iraqi and Bavarian cuisine by helping out at their cooking events and courses, which are held at least twice a month.

 Volunteer in Nature

 After so much food it’s probably a good idea for some physical activity.
-So, why not combine volunteering with mountaineering?
-The project Alpen.
-Menchen.
-Leben offers an opportunity to help refugees and migrants to spend time hiking and climbing in the Bavarian Alpine region, as well as visiting local mountain huts and museums.
-If you love nature or want to learn more about the Bavarian Alps and its nature reserves, and at the same time you wish to contribute to the efforts of integration then this project is perfect for you.
+So, why not combine volunteering with coaching football?
+The project buntkicktgut offers an opportunity to help young people from diverse cultural backgrounds to train in the intercultural Street Football – League Munich.
+If you love to be physically and have experience in football, and at the same time wish to contribute to the efforts of integration then this project is perfect for you.

 Volunteer in Arts & Culture